 Location; telephonic meetings.
 The Board and any Board committees may hold regular or special meetings at any location worldwide or by any electronic means.
 Participation by telephone, videoconference or any similar means is sufficient provided that all meeting participants can concurrently communicate with each other, and such participation will constitute presence for the purposes of these Bylaws and California Nonprofit Mutual Benefit Corporation Law.

-Regular and special meetings.
-Regular meetings of the Board may be held at times determined by the Board and communicated to all Directors.
+Regular meetings.
+Regular meetings of the Board may be held at times determined by the Board and communicated to all Directors via the Corporation’s calendar or such other means as determined by the Board.

+Special meetings.
 Any officer of the Corporation may call a special meeting, or if there are no officers currently in office, any Promoter Director may call a special meeting.
-The party calling a special meeting must use all reasonable efforts to provide actual notice (as set forth in Section 3.9.b)Error!
-Reference source not found.) of the special meeting to all other Directors no less than 72 hours prior to the special meeting.
-Unless otherwise indicated in the notice thereof, any and all business may be transacted at a special meeting.
-[Before the Board can take action on any proposal at a meeting, such a proposal must have been posted to the appropriate mailing list not less than 72 hours prior to the commencement of the meeting (“the 72 Hour Rule”). ]
+The party calling a special meeting must use all reasonable efforts to provide actual notice (as set forth in Section 0 of the special meeting to all other Directors no less than 72 hours prior to the special meeting.

+Notices.
+[Before the Board can take action on any proposal at a meeting, such a proposal must have been posted to the appropriate mailing list not less than 72 hours prior to the commencement of the meeting (“the 72 Hour Rule”).
+The intent of the 72 Hour Rule is to ensure that all Directors are aware of actions that may be taken at any given Board meeting and to allow Directors sufficient time for discussion and consultation prior to a Board action.
+In short, the intention is to prevent surprises.
+This is not to say that a proposal, or a voteable item, cannot be amended during the course of discussion at a given Board meeting. ]

 Quorum.
-Except as otherwise required herein, participation of a majority of the current Promoter Directors in good standing office or their alternates immediately before a meeting will constitute a quorum for the transaction of business at that meeting of the Board.
+Except as otherwise required herein, participation of a majority of the current Promoter Directors in good standing or their alternates immediately before a meeting will constitute a quorum for the transaction of business at that meeting of the Board.
 In the absence of a quorum at any such meeting, a majority of the Directors present may adjourn the meeting and set a time for the meeting to be continued.
 Notice of the new time and details of participation will be given to all Directors.

 Voting.
 Except as otherwise required by California Nonprofit Mutual Benefit Corporation Law or by these Bylaws, the act of the majority of the voting Directors present at which a quorum is present will be an act of the Board.
 For the following actions, a vote by two thirds of the entirety of all Promoter Directors in good standing will be required: (i) the dissolution or merger of the Corporation, or the transfer of all or substantially all of the Corporation’s assets, (ii) changing the Corporation’s purpose, (iii) amendment to the Articles or these Bylaws.
 A unanimous vote of all disinterested Promoter Directors in good standing will be required for the following actions: (i) the removal of a officers or Directors [or (ii) an action on a proposal that did not follow the 72 Hour Rule.
 In the case of a proposal that did not follow the 72 Hour rule, the vote will not be considered final until 72 hours following notice of such action (publication of meeting minutes) during which time any Promoter Director in good standing may object to the action resulting in the nullification of the vote).]
 Each Promoter Director in good standing will have one vote.
 A Director who is not in good standing is not entitled to vote but may participate in any other Board activities or discussions.